-The Purchase Orders (POs) screen allows you to fully manage the process of purchasing inventory.
+The Purchase Orders (PO) screen allows you to fully manage the process of purchasing inventory.
 You can raise new POs, send them to your supplier and monitor which stage POs are at.
 Additionally, you can use the screen to update stock levels once items are delivered to your warehouse.
-PO stages are logged in the system automatically, which helps you to track all stock level changes during the purchasing process.
+PO stages are logged in the system automatically, which helps you track all stock level changes during the purchasing process.

 Table of contents